insideout10/wordlift-docs/docs/analysis.rst

 .. note::

-	Data being used for the enrichments comes from openely avaialble sources like DBpedia that might contain misleading information like in this case.
+	Data being used for the enrichments comes from openely avaialble sources like DBpedia that might contain misleading information that the editor can alwasy edit.

+	Entity properties can also be edited from

 Once I hit **Save** on the `WordLift Edit Post Widget`_ I annotate this post (this means adding a `semantic fingerprint <key-concepts.html#semantic-fingerprint>`_ to this piece of content).

 In this test post another important concept worth mentioning is the creator of the World Wide Web Sir Tim Berners-Lee.
-The entity is properly identified as Person (all Person and Organization types are available under the *who* category).
+The entity is properly identified as `Person` and all `Person` and `Organization` types are available under the *who* category.

 .. image:: /images/wordlift-content-analysis-disambiguation-berners-lee.png